-4.2 Civil Registration
+3.2 Civil Registration

-The Population Information System is maintained by local register offices (magistraten/maistraatti) and keeps record of the Finnish population data.
+The Population Information System is maintained by local register offices (magistraten/ maistraatti) and keeps record of the Finnish population data.
 Everyone residing in Finland for periods exceeding three months is registered with this system.
-The information collected by the Population Information System is used for purposes like organization of elections, employment and taxation, health care, statistical purposes, and in judicial administration.
+The information collected by the Population Information System is used for purposes like organisation of elections, employment and taxation, health care, statistical purposes, and in judicial administration.
 Naturally, all information is treated confidentially.

-International students studying need a Finnish Personal Identity Code (person-nummer/henkilötunnus).
-The personal identity code is issued by the Local Register Office and requires registration at this office.
+International students studying for a degree or participating in an exchange programme that exceeds three months need a Personal Identity Code in Finland (personnummer/henkilötunnus).
+The personal identity code is issued by the Local Register Office (magistraten/maistraatti) and requires registration at this office.
 The registration has to be done personally.
 When registering at the Local Register Office, your information (including name, date of birth, nationality, family relationships and address) will be entered into the Finnish Population Information System.
 The personal identity code is a means of identification which is more specific than a name.
-The personal identity code is needed in a variety of situations in Finnish everyday life: for the payment of salaries, in bank transactions, for paying with a debit/credit card, for applying for certain benefits and nowadays also at the university for other reasons than studies.
+The personal identity code is needed in a variety of situations in Finnish everyday life: for the payment of salaries, in bank transactions, for paying with a debit/credit card and for applying for certain benefits.